Skip to content

 How is the subsidy regulated according to the Building Energy Act?

-The JIT also states that renovated or newly built plants that generate heat from biomass (including biomethane) are eligible for funding.
-You can find more details on the funding program at Federal Office for Economic Affairs and Export Control (BAFA) in the Program for the federal promotion of efficient buildings (BEG).
+The GEG also states that renovated or newly built systems that generate heat from biomass (including biomethane) are eligible for funding.
+You can find more details on the funding program at the Federal Office of Economics and Export Control (BAFA) in the program for federal funding of efficient buildings (BEG).

 The Building Energy Act (GEG) 2023 brings comprehensive changes for new and existing buildings and replaces previous regulations such as the EnEV and the EnEG.
 It requires the optimization of heating systems, promotes and regulates the use of renewable energies such as biomethane and sets new standards for energy-efficient construction.
 The law also provides for sanctions in the event of non-compliance and offers funding opportunities for sustainable energy projects.